tamtakoe/oi-angular-resource/README.md

 ```

 ## Example
-The first thing to do is to extend the base reactiveResource class and decorate it by http, websockets and other adapters what you need.
+The first thing to do is to extend the base ReactiveResource class and decorate it by http, websockets and other adapters what you need.

 api-resource.ts
 ```js